 The iconic Peel building can be seen from the A6.
-This Grade II listed building houses part of the School of Science, Engineering and Environment and is also used for events such as BBC philharmonic concerts.
-A pathway between Peel building and the Museum leads into the centre of campus, via the central memorial garden.
+This Grade II listed building houses part of the School of Science, Environment and is such as BBC concerts.
+A pathway building and the the centre of campus, memorial garden.